 City of Burnside 18.90%

-City of Norwood Payncham and St. Peters 16.93%
+City of Norwood Payneham and St. Peters 16.93%

 Corporation of the Town of Walkerville 3.23%

 City of Mitcham 26.24%

 City of Campbelltown 19.83%

 Adelaide Hills Council 14.87%

-57.5 It is agreed between the Constituent Councils that the Constituent Councils are liable to contribute to any debts and liabilities of the Authority incurred prior to the date of operation of this Charter (including in relation to the depreciated value of any asset acquired and for any losses under contract entered into before that date) in the Shares set out at Clause 57.4 above.
+57.557.7 It is agreed between the Constituent Councils that they will Constituent Councils arbe liable to contribute to any debts and liabilities of the Authority incurred prior to the date of operation of this Charter (including in relation to the depreciated value of any asset acquired and for any losses under contract entered into before that date) proportionate to the in the Shares held, as set out at Clause 57.4.
+57.4 above.